 European-style butter – butter that’s got a higher butterfat percentage (82%-86%).
 It’s great for butter-heavy recipes such as shortbread, puff pastry and cakes.
 Most butters produced in Europe have a higher fat percentage.

 Clarified Butter – this is butter that’s been rendered until all the water evaporates leaving behind just the butterfat.
 Great for making sauces, sautéing, grilling, or as a dip for cooked seafood like lobster and shrimp.
-Clarified butter can be taken a step farther by melting butter longer until the milk solids turn brown, and you end up with rich, nutty flavoured liquid gold, aka ghee.
+Clarified butter can be taken a step farther by melting butter longer until the milk solids turn brown, and you end up with rich, nutty flavored liquid gold, aka ghee.

-Compound butter – herbs and spices are added to butter to create various flavoured butters.
+Compound butter – herbs and spices are added to butter to create various flavored butters.
 This can easily be done at home – buy a block of real good butter and add herbs and spices to create interesting flavour combinations – roasted garlic & thyme, smoked paprika & rosemary, miso & chives, sundried tomato & basil… the sky’s the limit!